tranmanhducslt/5ALIVE/README.md

 # 5ALIVE
-adaptation of the 2021 Hasbro card game 5 Alive
+- adaptation of the 2021 Hasbro card game [5 Alive](https://consumercare.hasbro.com/api/download/F4205_en-us)

-written in Java using JavaFX for GUI
+- written in Java, using JavaFX and [SceneBuilder](https://gluonhq.com/products/scene-builder/) for graphics

 ## how to run
 - install each of the following, one by one, then move to Step 2: